PB & J Macarons

 PB & J Macaroons

 Your typical Peanut Butter and Jelly Sandwich just got a whole lot sweeter.
 We were sent this recipe from "dessert dweller and weekend baker," Jennifer Locci.
-This Classic French Dessert takes on a new twist, PB Americano style.
-Jennifer uses our PB Americano to create an irresistible peanut butter frosting that pairs incredibly with any jelly of your choice.
+This Classic French Dessert takes on a new twist, Americano style.
+Jennifer uses our Americano Peanut Butter to create an irresistible PB frosting that pairs incredibly with any jelly of your choice.
 Impress your friends at your next get together by making these tasty treats.
 Makes 24 1.5 inch Macarons

 - 4 large Egg Whites room temperature

 - 1/4 tspn Cream of Tartar

 Classic Americano PB (about 1/4 jar or 4oz )